tuffgit21/LightCalc/README.md

 dpkg-deb --build LightCalc-source-deb
 ```

-For Windows releases, use the packaged release artifacts or build the Python application with your preferred PyInstaller configuration.
+For Windows releases, use the packaged release artifacts or build the Python application with your preferred PyInstaller or auto-py-to-exe configurations.

 ## Repository Layout